 - Open the Zip file.

-- Click the Split dropdown box and select the appropriate size for each of the parts of the split Zip file.
-If you choose Custom Size in the Split dropdown list, the Custom Size (MB) field will become active and allow you to enter in a custom size specified in megabytes.
+- Click the Split Size dropdown button and select the appropriate size for each of the parts of the split Zip file.
+If you choose Custom Size in the Split Size dropdown list, another small window will open and allow you to enter in a custom size specified in megabytes.

 - In the Split window, browse to the location where you want to create the new split Zip file.